Add a Dropdown list to a table column

 Lookup: To use a predefined lookup, click Lookup and select the lookup to use.
 See Manage a lookup.

 Static: To use a static value, do the following:

 Enter a Name and Value that appears on the drop-down list at runtime.
 For example,

 The item is added to the list.
 Create as many items as required.

-To make the item as default, on the list of items, select Default for the item.
+To make the item as default, on the list of items, click the Default button for the item.
 This item populates the field by default at runtime.
 For example, for a Title list, add the static items, such as Mr., Mrs., Miss, and select Mrs as the default.